1Password/load-secrets-action/README.md

 ### Use secrets from the action's output

-This approach enables the user to use the loaded secrets as an output from the step: `steps.step-id.outputs.secret-name`.
-You need to set an id for the step that uses this action to be able to access its outputs.
+This method allows for you to use the loaded secrets as an output from the step: `steps.step-id.outputs.secret-name`.
+You will need to set an id for the step that uses this action to be able to access its outputs.
 More details about the metadata syntax [here](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#outputsoutput_id).

 ```yml
 on: push